Polar Circle Air-Cruise

 Day 1: Arrive in Punta Arenas

-Arrival at the city of Punta Arenas where you will be met by the staff, to be transferred to the hotel.
+Arrival at the city of Punta Arenas where you will be met by the staff, to be transferred to the hotel (should plan to be in Punta Arenas at 15:00 hours, at the latest).
 During the afternoon, you will receive instructions concerning the guidelines that should be followed in Antarctica and the procedures for Zodiac boat embarkation and disembarkation.
 Later, you will be invited to gather for a welcome dinner together with your expedition mates and you will have the chance to enjoy a typical Magellan menu.

 Day 2: Punta Arenas – King George Island